cinthiagon/fake_uber_dataset/README.md

 - Output Formats: CSV, XLSX.

 #### 2. Police Incidents Simulator:
-This script simulates police incidents occurring in one of the specified locations.
+This script simulates police incidents occurring in one of the specified locations during a fake uber trip.
+Attention!
 It also uses the Faker and Random libraries to create plausible incident reports, including details such as the type of incident, the time it occurred, and the location.

 - Libraries Used: Pandas, Faker, Random
 - Output Formats: CSV, XLSX.